-Sales by EDF Energy, EDF's wholly-owned UK subsidiary, were down by 10.2% to €3,945 million, largely due to a negative foreign exchange effect $(13.3\%^{23})$ as the pound sterling dropped against the Euro in the first half-year of 2008.
+Sales by EDF Energy, EDF's wholly-owned UK subsidiary, were down by 10.2% to €3,945 million, largely due to a negative foreign exchange effect (13.3%1) as the pound sterling dropped against the Euro in the first half-year of 2008.

 Organic growth was 3.3%, driven mainly by generation and supply activities, benefiting from the tariff increase for residential customers and small and medium sized companies (+7.9% for electricity and +12.9% for natural gas in January 2008) and the rise in natural gas sales volumes.
-Sales in the regulated activities benefited from the rise in distribution tariffs and the growing number of connections, whereas sales for the deregulated were adversely affected activities discontinuation of the work invoiced to Metronet24 (with negligible impact EBITDA).
+Sales in the regulated activities benefited from the rise in distribution tariffs and the growing number of connections. whereas sales for the deregulated activities were adverselv affected by discontinuation of the work invoiced to Metronet2 (with negligible impact on EBITDA).

-EDF Energy's contribution to Group EBITDA stood at €587 million for the first half-year of 2008, down by 6.7% from first-half 2007, but corresponding to organic growth of 6.8%.
+EDF Energy's contribution to EDF Group EBITDA stood at €587 million for the first half-year of 2008, down by 6.7% from first-half 2007, but corresponding to organic growth of 6.8%.